Educational resource about Bluetooth technology and wireless connectivity

 Key Concepts

-data transfer: How Bluetooth enables this application in Embedded Systems
+remote control: How Bluetooth enables this application in Embedded Systems

-Common challenges: Understanding audio lag and practical solutions
+Common challenges: Understanding interference and practical solutions

-How Bluetooth Android Works with mice
+How Bluetooth Android Works with smartwatches

 Bluetooth Versions